jamcalli/Pulsarr/docs/docs/installation/postgres-migration.md

 1. **Existing Pulsarr installation** running on SQLite
 2. **PostgreSQL server** running and accessible
 3. **PostgreSQL database created** - You must manually create an empty database (e.g., `pulsarr`) before migration
-4. **Database user with permissions** - Ensure the user has CREATE, INSERT, UPDATE, DELETE, and DROP privileges on the database
+4. **Database user with permissions** - Ensure the user has ALL PRIVILEGES on the database
 5. **Database backup** (the migration script creates one automatically, but having your own is recommended)
 6. **Network access** from Pulsarr container to PostgreSQL database